YP-118/Info301_Final/README.md

 ## Final APP

 You can access the final app online via this [link](https://laurisisme.github.io/worldmap/).
 Additionally, we provide a local version of the app [here](./Visualization/Map.html).
 It contains all the figures generated throughout the project.
+Please refer to our [demo video](#demo-video).